Queries

 Pagination

 Paginated queries support two strategies.
-Both can be used interchangeably — the dashboard uses offset pagination internally, while API consumers can opt into keyset cursors for better deep-page performance.
+Both can be used interchangeably.
+The dashboard uses offset pagination internally, while API consumers can opt into keyset cursors for better deep-page performance.

 Offset pagination (default)